balupton/plant-vs-animal-products/README.md

 - Dairy is now used as the disconnect term for a non-human person's breast milk, imagine sucking their nippples!
 - Eggs is now used as the disconnect term for a neatly packaged menstrual period
 - Honey is now used as the disconnect term for bee vommit
-- Beef & Poulty are now used as disconnect terms for particular types of people's flesh
+- Beef, Poulty, Pork are now used as disconnect terms for particular types of people's flesh
+- Chicken, Fish is now used as the disconnect term for using a species a food, rather than for the species of people itself
 - Animals is now used as the disconnect term for referring to non-human animals, humans are animals! _Animal: a living organism which feeds on organic matter, typically having specialized sense organs and nervous system and able to respond rapidly to stimuli_ — that's us alright!
-- It is now used as the disconnect term for refering to a non-human people!
+- "It" is now used as the disconnect term for refering to a non-human people!
 They're he's and she's and mothers and fathers and brothers and sisters and children too.
 Each one is their own person, with their own personality, and their own family.
 They're not objects, they're people, just like us!